gopad/gopad-python/docs/UserApi.md

 # **attach_user_to_team**
 > Notification attach_user_to_team(user_id, user_team_params)

-Assign a team to user
+Attach a team to user

 ### Example